 - The user writes and sends a message using either the aleph python client, one of the SDKs, or the web dashboard

 - The message arrives at a CCN, which then broadcasts that message to all CCNs in the network

 - The "program" workload scheduled by the user's message gets assigned to one of the CCNs

 - The assigned CCN now assigns that workload onto one of its CRNs

-- The assigned CRN creates a micro-vm executing the user's requested workload.
+- The assigned CRN starts a virtual machine executing the user's requested workload.

 - Use our Python SDK and TypeScript SDK.